lovelylain/hass_ingress/README.md

     - **ui_mode**: string (oneof `replace` `normal` `toolbar`, default: normal)
       - replace: Redirect to the target url, useful when adding an HA page as a sidebar panel.
       - normal: No header on ingress panel pages.
       - toolbar: Show header on ingress panel pages.
-It is recommended to use toolbar instead of normal on HA versions higher than [2023.3.6](https://github.com/home-assistant/android/issues/3460).
     - **url**: string (REQUIRED) The absolute URL or relative URL with an absolute path to open.
       If you want to use multiple front-end domains for `iframe` and `auth` mode, you can enable the extended configuration for the `url` option:
       ```yaml